Judah and 31st Avenue station

 Judah and 31st Avenue station is a light rail stop on the Muni Metro N Judah line, located in the Sunset District neighborhood of San Francisco, California.
 The station opened with the N Judah line on October 21, 1928.
 The station has two short side platforms in the middle of Judah Street (traffic islands) where passengers board or depart from trains.
 The station is not accessible to people with disabilities.
+A wye is located east of the station, allowing trains to short-turn.